-The food in Rome is scarcely mass-produced or factory-farmed, and as a result, is pretty incredible.
+The food in Rome is scarcely mass-produced or factory-farmed and, as a result, is pretty incredible.
 Test this claim by stopping for dinner at La Tavernaccia, a cozy family-run restaurant outside of the city center whose daily menus — even the extensive wine list — are written by hand.
-For something quicker but no less incredible, there’s Salumeria Volpetti, a traditional market that stocks all the prosciutto and cheese a person could ever hope to find.
+For something quicker but no less incredible, there’s Salumeria Volpetti, a time-honored market that stocks all the prosciutto and cheese a person could ever hope to find.
 Leaving without making a purchase is nearly an impossible task!
 Lastly, close out the day with a cocktail at Salotto 42, a dark and intimate space whose drinks are as beautiful as the arc of bougainvilleas surrounding its entrance.

 Bring our Leather Zipper Backpack on a Roman adventure, and never worry about running out of room for purchases or looking anything less than fantastic.

 This article was originally posted in January 2017 and was updated in July 2017.